 The highest placed Fell Pony will qualify to represent the FPS North East Area Support Group and compete for the Bewcastle Boy Blue Trophy, in an Inter-Area Competition held at the FPS Southern Show 2026, providing the pony's owner is a member of the FPS and resident in the North East Area.

-NPS/AREA 15 BRITISH ISLES AREA IN-HAND CHAMPIONSHIP.
-The winning pony/horse from each of the In Hand championships held at the show is eligible to go forward to this championship.
-There are no specific registration criteria for ponies.

-The owner need not be an NPS member for the pony/horse to enter this competition or to qualify for the final but will have to become a Qualifying or Life member to enter the final.
-The Supreme Champion and Reserve Supreme Champion ponies at each NPS Area show qualify for the final at the NPS Summer Championship show.
-If the Supreme and/or Reserve Supreme has already qualified then the qualification may go to third place, but no lower.
+.

 JUDGES FOR 2026